 “(You’re My) Soul and Inspiration” – The Righteous Brothers; Donny and Marie Osmond

 “You’ve Lost That Lovin’ Feelin'” – The Righteous Brothers; Dionne Warwick; Hall & Oates; Roberta Flack-Donny Hathaway (written with Phil Spector)

 In 1987, they were inducted into the Songwriters Hall of Fame.
-They were inducted to the Rock and Roll Hall of Fame in 2010.
+They were inducted into the Rock and Roll Hall of Fame in 2010.
 Their bio notes:

 They’re… one of the longest-running teams in the music business, having been collaborators since 1960.
 Their induction into the Rock and Roll Hall of Fame occurred during the 50th year of their personal and professional collaboration.